Here is my handy guide to where to stay in Singapore. Read on as I will show you the 10 best areas to stay in Singapore.

 The Marina Bay area has been recently developed, and its whole feel is modern and vibrant.
 There are some excellent shopping areas and great restaurants and bars, all in a stunning waterfront location.
 And if you’re a theater lover, you should take in a play at the Theaters On The Bay development.

-Marina Bay is next to Singapore’s Central business district, right in the heart of the city, and is connected to the rest of Singapore by the MRT network and good bus service.
+Marina Bay is next to Singapore’s CBD, right in the heart of the city, and is connected to the rest of Singapore by the MRT network and good bus service.

 - If you like to gamble.